renode/renode-docs/source/advanced/time_framework.md

 ## Time sources and sinks

 Objects controlling flow of *virtual time* are called *time sources*.
-By default, there is one *time source*, called *master time source*, assosiated with the emulation.
+By default, there is one *time source*, called *master time source*, associated with the emulation.
 Currently, there is no API to create other *master time sources*, but the framework itself is capable of handling multiple *time domains* (with each *master time source* being a root of the domain).

 Objects that are aware of the time flow are called *time sinks*.